flutter/flutter-intellij/README.md

 An IntelliJ plugin for [Flutter](https://flutter.io/) development.
 Flutter is a new mobile app SDK to help developers and designers build modern mobile apps for iOS and Android.

+_Android Studio and M18.3:_ Using version 18.3 of the plugin with Android Studio?
+See this [known issue](https://github.com/flutter/flutter-intellij#known-issues) for help upgrading from that version.

 ## Documentation

 - [flutter.io](https://flutter.io)